Britton Chance: Sailing and Olympics

 Chance won many sailing championships through the Barnegat Bay Yacht Racing Association from the late 1930s to the 1950s, including coming in first place for Class E Sloops in the first-ever Barnegat Bay Regatta in 1938.
-In the 1950s and 1960s, he completed in the United States Olympic sailing trials and also chaired the national governing body of sailing.
+In the 1950s and 1960s, he competed in the United States Olympic sailing trials and also chaired the national governing body of sailing.
 In March 1952, he won the Giovannelli Cup with his sailboat Complex in a regatta off of Lido Dabaro, Italy.

 For the 1952 Summer Olympics, 5.5-meter class was a new category.
 Chance earned a spot on the United States Olympic team for the 5.5-meter class because he was the only entry in the trials; he had a 5.5-meter craft, Complex II, custom built as soon as the new Olympic category was announced.
 His crew consisted of friends and former crewmates from the Mantoloking Yacht Club—teenager Michael Schoettle and twins Edgar White and Sumner White.

-In July 1952 in Helsinki, Finland, the US team won an Olympic Gold medal in the 5.5 Metre Class, with Chance serving as helmsman and captain of the Complex II.
-They won three of seven races in the competition, but only won the gold because, in the seventh race, Chance blocked Norway's Peder Lunde’s wind, putting him out of contention.
+In July 1952 in Helsinki, Finland, the US team won an Olympic gold medal in the 5.5 Metre Class, with Chance serving as helmsman and captain of the Complex II.
+They won three of seven races in the competition, but only won the gold because, in the seventh race, Chance blocked Norway's Peder Lunde's wind, putting him out of contention.
 In 1955, he was elected treasurer of the United States Olympians, the organization of former Olympic athletes.